cparmet/pandas-checks/docs/usage.md

 pip install pandas-checks
 ```

 Then import it in your code.
-It works in Jupyter, IPython, and Python scripts run from the command line.
+It works in Jupyter notebooks, IPython, and Python scripts run from the command line.

 ```python
 import pandas_checks